robzor92/robzor92.github.io/docs/admin/ldap/configure-server.md

 - spnego_server_conf: contains the configuration that will be appended to Payara's (application serve used to host hopsworks) login.conf.
 In particular, it should contain useKeyTab=true, and the principal name to be used in the authentication phase.
   Initiator should be set to false.

+## Conclusion
+In this guide you learned how to configure the application server for LDAP and Kerberos.